Hungry Fresh Graduate? How To Nail Your First Corporate Job

 Knowing exactly what kind of position you want to snag will go a long way in helping you find the right match.
 After all, when it comes to getting a job, it’s important to remember that it’s not only about the company liking you; the feeling should be mutual!
 Since you spend 8-12 hours a day at work, it’s important to find yourself in an environment that you enjoy spending time in.

 To determine what kind of job you want, grab a pen and paper and make a list of your strengths and skills.
 Then, write down the types of tasks you are good at, and which ones you dislike.
-In addition to helping you find the right company to go after, these lists will come in handy down the line since many employers ask these questions in an interview.
+In addition to helping you find the right company to go after, these lists will help you figure out how to write your resume and will also come in handy down the line since many employers ask these questions in an interview.

 02. Get on LinkedIn